ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3172-evaluation-board/datasheet.md

 ##### Operating Voltage

-Power is supplied to the RAK3172 Evaluation Board via USB (5&nbsp;V) or a Li-Ion battery.
+Power is supplied to the RAK3172 Evaluation Board via USB (5 V) or a Li-Ion battery.

 The LDO regulator can operate on the following voltage range: